Get a Library Card -- Find out more about signing up for a Chandler Library card.

-Young Adults (ages 13-17) can show the same ID as adults.
-Alternatively, young adults may present one of the following, provided name and address are included in the documentation: current school photo ID or current report or program card.
-If the young adult does not have acceptable identification he/she may obtain a card by having a parent or legal guardian present who can present their own picture ID and proof of current local address.
+Young adults (ages 13-17) can show the same ID as adults.
+Alternatively, young adults may present a school ID with a current report card or log in to their school's online student account if these show their current address.
+If a young adult does not have acceptable identification, a parent or legal guardian should be present who can present their own picture ID and proof of current local address.

-Non Maricopa County residents who work or go to school in Chandler may also obtain a library card free of charge by showing the appropriate identification as listed above along with proof that they do work or go to school in Chandler.
-Appropriate proof includes school or business ID, school schedule, or pay stub.
+Non-Maricopa County residents who work or go to school in Chandler may also obtain a library card free of charge by showing the appropriate identification as listed above, along with proof that they do work or go to school in Chandler.
+Acceptable proof includes school or business ID, school schedule, or pay stub.